Indicative drug-only band: USD 3,000 to 3,500 per month. Delivered quote within 24h.Get my quote

 Reserve Meds is a US-based concierge coordinator for cross-border specialty medicine.
 For Dupixent specifically, we provide:

 What we do not do: We are not the prescriber.
 We do not practice medicine.
 We are not the dispensing pharmacy.
 All clinical decisions remain with your treating physician.
-We are in pre-launch and operate on a waitlist basis.
+Our case team responds to intakes within 24 to 48 hours.
 If Dupixent is already available to you locally for your indication and age, stay on the local channel.

 Frequently asked